The master server is a standard sr.ht web service and can be installed as

 - Having minimal database access

-- runner should have read/write access to the jobs table
+- runner should have read/write access to the job table and artifact table.

 Note: in the future runners will not have database access.